 Spices can be either used for marinating cuts of meat overnight, or to season just before cooking on the BBQ.
 They’re also a fun way to put a different cultural spin on the same old cut of meat.
 Spice it up!

-Sam from Sam’s Spice and Grocery offers his top tips for which marinades and spices you should use to make your Australia Day feast delicious.
+Sam from Sam’s Spice and Grocery offers his top tips for which marinades are best for meat.
+Additionally, the team knows all about which spices you should use to make your Australia Day feast delicious.

 Marinate sliced chicken breast overnight with three or four tablespoons of Chicken Yeeros Marinade.
 Add enough oil to wet it and squeeze in the juice of one lemon.
 Then cook on a flat BBQ.
 Grill for 2-3 minutes each side or until cooked.

 Slice calamari into rings.
 Place the sliced calamari into a bowl, toss in the seasoning and mix until well coated.
 Don’t let it sit for too long.
 Then flash fry for one-two minutes in the deep fryer.